t4skforce/syncthing-relay/README.md

 # syncthing-relaysrv
 Docker Container for the global relay server for the [http://syncthing.net/](http://syncthing.net/) project.
-I build the container because ther is no official one.
+I created this container because there is no official one.
 This build is listening on the gihub project of the relay server and gets updated whenever there is a code change. [relaysrv GitHub repo](https://github.com/syncthing/relaysrv).
-The container is intendet for people who like to roll their own private syncthing "cloud".
+The container is intended for people who like to roll their own private syncthing "cloud".

 The files for this container can be found at my [GitHub repo](https://github.com/t4skforce/syncthing-relay)